JodusNodus/apartment-eagle/README.md

 npm start
 ```

-## Current Criteria

-The application is currently configured to find apartments that meet these criteria:

-**Mandatory requirements:**

-- Must be in Antwerp
-- Must have at least 2 bedrooms (or 1 bedroom and a bureau)
-- Must cost less than 1300 EUR/month
-- If a move-in date is provided, it must be after July 30th

-**Optional preferences:**

-- Terrace would be ideal

 ## Monitoring

-The application logs all activities to:
+The application keeps logs in:

-- `logs/combined.log` - All logs
+- `logs/combined.log` - All activity logs
-- `logs/error.log` - Error logs only
+- `logs/error.log` - Only error messages

-## Troubleshooting

-If you're not receiving email notifications:

-1. Check that all environment variables are set correctly
-2. Verify your email credentials (especially app passwords for Gmail)
-3. Check the logs for any error messages
-4. Ensure the DeepSeek API key is valid and has sufficient credits
+## What It Looks For

+See [CRITERIA.md](./CRITERIA.md) for the complete list of apartment requirements.

+**To modify search criteria:** Edit the `CRITERIA.md` file and restart the application.
+The AI will automatically use your updated criteria for evaluating apartments.